 - Being reflective and open to feedback in order to grow as an instructor.

 Thurgood Marshall Academy encourages applications from people with diverse backgrounds.
 Thurgood Marshall Academy is an equal opportunity employer.
 Compensation Thurgood Marshall Academy offers its employees a competitive salary and benefits.
-To apply, submit a resume and cover letter to Melanie Sala, Head of School at email@example.com.
+To apply, submit a resume and cover letter to Abdullah Zaki, Head of School at email@example.com.
 Please no phone calls.

 Teachers for substitute instruction: Please email Malika Mays at firstname.lastname@example.org for more information.

 - A General Conditions Statement–APPLIES TO ALL RFPs